SaraMWillis/example-docs/docs/support_and_training/consulting_services/index.md

     Our consultants typically don't know how to run your applications unless they have broad usage like Python or R. So once we determine it is likely an issue with the code we will refer you to the provider.
 We don't troubleshoot bugs or run profilers, but we support tools like Valgrind for you to use.

     We don't mind you asking lots of questions.
-We encourage you to ask for a consulting session via zoom or Office Hours (see below).
+We encourage you to ask for a consulting session via Zoom or Office Hours (see below).
 We are not in the office so you can't drop by (although we kind of miss that personal engagement).

     The bottom line is that the supercomputers are only really productive tools when you have the support to gain the most out of them to improve both your results and the time to get results.